locatefish/locatefish/README.md

-[This](https://github.com/mspacek/catfish-0.4) is a fork of [catfish 0.4] (https://launchpad.net/catfish-search/0.4).
-I forked 0.4 instead of 0.6 simply because I don't like the way 0.6 looks (due to GTK3?).
+[locatefish](https://github.com/locatefish) is a fork of [catfish 0.4] (https://launchpad.net/catfish-search/0.4).
+I forked 0.4 instead of 0.6 simply because I don't like the way 0.6 looks.

-I've turned catfish into just a fairly simple GUI for "locate".
+I've made this into just a fairly simple GUI for "locate".
 I've changed several other things to my own liking.
 Maybe you'll like them too, or use them as a guide to make your own
 changes: